renode/renode/tools/gdb_compare/README.md

   -h, --help            show this help message and exit -r REFERENCE_COMMAND, --reference-command REFERENCE_COMMAND
-                        Command used to run the GDB server provider used as a reference -c COMMAND, --gdb-command COMMAND
+                        Command used to run the GDB server provider used as a reference -R REGISTERS, --register-list REGISTERS
+                        Sequence of register names to compare.
+Formated as ';' separated list of register names.
+Eg. 'pc;ra' -c COMMAND, --gdb-command COMMAND
                         GDB command to run on both instances after each instruction.
 Outputs of these commands are compared against each other.
   -s RENODE_SCRIPT, --renode-script RENODE_SCRIPT